-A school of 300 children, grades kindergarten through eighth grade, was offered the opportunity to participate in a 30 day study.
-The study involved providing the students with disposable toothbrushes with pre-applied xylitol toothpaste made with food grade products that can be swallowed harmlessly and did not require the need to spit (Zylocare, Bristol, TN, USA).
-The brush that was provided was an ADA approved 27 tuft brushes with a 13.5 centimeter handle on which .5 gms of paste was applied.
+A school of 300 children, grades kindergarten through eighth grade, was offered the opportunity to participate in a thirty-day study.
+The study involved providing the students with disposable toothbrushes with preapplied xylitol toothpaste made with food-grade products that are safe to swallow and did not require the need to expectorate (spit) (Zylo Oral Care[TM], Bristol, Tennessee, USA).
+The brush that was provided was an ADA approved 27 tuft brush, with a 13.5 centimeter handle on which .5 gms of paste was applied.
 The paste was composed of 48-49% by weight of xylitol, 48-49% by weight of glycerin, 2-2.5% by weight of baking soda and 1-1.5% by weight of flavoring.

 The brushing was to be performed in the classroom immediately after lunch.
-The Rural Vale School at Tellico Plains, TN, Monroe County, was invited to participate in the study, and the plan was approved by school's principal.
+The Rural Vale School at Tellico Plains, Tennessee, Monroe County, was invited to participate in the study, and the plan was approved by the school's principal.
 The project was also approved by the Institutional Review Board (IRB) of the University of Tennessee Health Science Center in Memphis, Tennessee (# 12-01790-XP) as a feasibility study to evaluate the logistics and acceptance of the program.

-Information was provided to the student population consisting of about 300 children.
+Information was provided to the student population consisting of approximately 300 children.
 The informational material provided was approved by the IRB committee of the University of Tennessee Health Science Center in Memphis.
-Two hundred children volunteered to participate in the 30 day study.
-Of the 200 children agreeing to participate in the plaque study to evaluate the feasibility, acceptance, and effectiveness of the program, 54 were selected by the school staff.
-This group of 54 children represented six children from each of the nine grade levels.
-The children's selection was strictly based on the agreement to participate and the Principal's assessment of the level of cooperation from the subject to participate in the study.
+Two hundred children volunteered to participate in the thirty day study.
+Of the 200 children agreeing to participate in the plaque study to evaluate the feasibility, acceptance, and effectiveness of the program, fifty-four were selected by the school staff.
+This group of fifty-four children represented six children from each of the nine grade levels.
+The children's selection was strictly based on the agreement to participate and the principal's assessment of the level of cooperation from the subject to participate in the study.